Neocognitron

 time we have reached the final layer of C-cells, the effective receptive field of each cell is the entire retina.
 Figure 10.6 shows the character identification

-process schematically.
 Each cell in a plane on the first S-layer receives inputs from

 a single input layer-namely, the retina.
 On subsequent layers, each S-cell